 Can You Give Rabbits a Bath?

 Rabbits do not enjoy being bathed.
 Bathing generally causes stress in your rabbit and is not recommended.
 A wet rabbit can also rapidly become hypothermic.
+We suggest giving your rabbit a dry bath.

 How to Groom a Rabbit – The Basics